swalschuler/condition-ref/README.md

 ]
 ```

-_You can't actually use comments in JSON, so you try and copy/paste the above JSON exactly, it won't work.
+_You can't actually use comments in JSON, so if you try and copy/paste the above JSON exactly, it won't work.
 Just delete any text after the `//`'s_

 ![Demo of adding some custom token text.](/src/assets/customTokenDemo.gif)

+### Attribution

+This work includes material taken from the System Reference Document 5.1 (“SRD 5.1”) by Wizards of the Coast LLC and available at https://dnd.wizards.com/resources/systems-reference-document.
+The SRD 5.1 is licensed under the Creative Commons Attribution 4.0 International License available at https://creativecommons.org/licenses/by/4.0/legalcode.